SansGuidon/bookmarks/README.md

 * [DigiCert](https://www.digicert.com/ssl-support/apache-multiple-ssl-certificates-using-sni.htm) - Using Multiple SSL Certificates in Apache with One IP Address
 * [Deb Shinder](http://techgenix.com/SSL-Acceleration-Offloading-Security-Implications/) - SSL Acceleration and Offloading: What Are the Security Implications?
 * [Aptive](https://www.aptive.co.uk/blog/tls-ssl-security-testing/) - guide for SSL / TLS penetration testing
+* [University of Wisconsin KB](https://kb.wisc.edu/middleware/page.php?id=4064) - Verifying that a Private Key Matches a Certificate
+* [University of Wisconsin KB](https://kb.wisc.edu/middleware/page.php?id=4543) - Verifying that a Certificate is issued by a CA

 ## Web
 * [gorhill/uBlock](https://github.com/gorhill/uBlock) - uBlock Origin - An efficient blocker for Chromium and Firefox.
 Fast and lean.
 Replace Ghostery and Adblock by uBlock